Georgia Endovascular Logo

 What Causes Adenomyosis?

-It seems that your hormones could be linked to adenomyosis; imbalances can cause the endometrial tissue that usually lines your uterus to migrate into the muscular wall of your uterus.
-The resulting thickening causes you to develop an enlarged uterus; the organ could grow to double or triple its original size.
-While less common than fibroids, approximately one out of every five women will develop this condition.
+The exact cause of adenomyosis is unclear.
+But it seems that your hormones could be linked to this condition: when you develop estrogen imbalances, the endometrial tissue that usually lines your uterus may migrate into the muscular wall of your uterus.
+The resulting thickening causes you to develop an enlarged uterus; over time, the organ could grow to double or triple its original size.
+While less common than fibroids, approximately one out of every five women will develop adenomyosis.

-Not every woman with adenomyosis will develop symptoms.
+Not every woman with adenomyosis will experience disruptive symptoms.
 But this study focused on adolescents with adenomyosis noted that the young women all showed signs of pelvic endometriosis.
 They also displayed asymmetry in their uterine walls; developed cysts; and struggled with heavy periods.
+Moreover, this study suggests that adenomyosis can now be considered a risk factor for endometrial carcinoma, a type of cancer that develops in the lining of the uterus.

 • Irregular and/or longer menstrual cycles